AndersWik/anderswik.github.io/_posts/2014-10-05-OSX-Git-Fix.markdown

 cp gitignore.txt .gitignore
 {% endhighlight %}

 The first way.
 Create a text file called gitignore.txt in the root of your git folder.
 The content of the file should be .DS_Store and what ever else you normaly have.
-Run the first command to remove the .DS_Store files and then copy the gitignore.txt to .gitignore.
+Run the first or the second command to remove the .DS_Store files.
+Then copy the gitignore.txt to .gitignore.

 {% highlight bash %}
+find . -name \.DS_Store -exec rm -v {} \;
+{% endhighlight %}

+{% highlight bash %}
 sudo find / -name ".DS_Store" -depth -exec rm {} \;
+{% endhighlight %}

+{% highlight bash %}
 touch .gitignore
 nano .gitignore
 {% endhighlight %}